WordPress Registration Form Plugin (CMREG) - Use Case - Adding Login and Registration Pop-ups With Invitation Codes

 Extra: Social Login

-With the Registration Pro plugin, it is possible to allow users to register and log in to the site using their Facebook or Google accounts.
+With the WordPress Registration Form Plugin, it is possible to allow users to register and log in to the site using their Facebook or Google accounts.
 This streamlines both the registration and login process for users and customers and makes them much more likely to sign up to your site and use it.

 To configure this, scroll down to the Social Login section.